awsdocs/amazon-kendra-developer-guide/doc_source/data-source-web-crawler.md

 You use the [SeedUrlConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_SeedUrlConfiguration.html) structure to provide a list of seed URLs and choose whether to crawl only website host names, or include subdomains, or include subdomains and other domains the webpages link to\.
 You also use the [SiteMapsConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_SiteMapsConfiguration.html) structure to provide a list of sitemap URLs\.

 *When selecting websites to index, you must adhere to the [Amazon Acceptable Use Policy](https://aws.amazon.com/aup/) and all other Amazon terms\.
-Remember that you must only use the Amazon Kendra web crawler to index your own webpages, or webpages that you have authorization to index\.
-To learn how to stop the Amazon Kendra web crawler from indexing your website\(s\), please see [Stopping the Amazon Kendra web crawler from indexing your website](https://docs.aws.amazon.com/kendra/latest/dg/stop-web-crawler.html)\.*
+Remember that you must only use Amazon Kendra Web Crawler to index your own webpages, or webpages that you have authorization to index\.
+To learn how to stop Amazon Kendra Web Crawler from indexing your website\(s\), please see [Stopping Amazon Kendra Web Crawler from indexing your website](https://docs.aws.amazon.com/kendra/latest/dg/stop-web-crawler.html)\.*

 ## Website user authentication<a name="website-user-auth"></a>

 Before connecting to the web crawler, you need to check if the websites you want to crawl require authentication to access the websites\.
-If a website requires basic authentication, you provide web crawler with the host name of the website, the port number, and a secret in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) that stores your basic authentication credentials of your user name and password\.
+If a website requires basic authentication, you provide the web crawler with the host name of the website, the port number, and a secret in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) that stores your basic authentication credentials of your user name and password\.

 If you use the Amazon Kendra console, you can choose an existing secret\.
 If you use the Amazon Kendra API, you must provide the Amazon Resource Name \(ARN\) of an existing secret that contains your user name and password\.
 You can create a secret in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html)\.